Direct answer

 - 02

-The room has too many interpretations.
+The team has too many interpretations.
 Everyone agrees on the words, but not on what the words mean once money, status, and control enter.

 - 03